Budget Caps

 Auto-shutdown fired but services did not scale down

 Confirm convox.yml has atCapAction: auto-shutdown set (not block-new-deploys).
 Check convox budget show myapp for the live state.
-If :armed fired but not :fired, the countdown may still be running (notifyBeforeMinutes).
+If the countdown armed but did not fire, it may still be running (notifyBeforeMinutes).

 Run convox budget reset myapp.
-The plain reset clears the breaker AND restarts shutdown services from the persisted shutdown-state annotation.
-A cap-raise alone (convox budget cap raise) clears the breaker but does not restart shutdown services — budget reset is the canonical recovery path post-:fired.
+The plain reset re-enables deploys AND restarts services that were scaled to zero.
+A cap-raise alone (convox budget cap raise) re-enables deploys but does not restart services. convox budget reset is the recovery path after auto-shutdown has fired.

 See Also

 Note on terminology: this page covers the per-app monthly spend cap introduced in 3.24.6.
-The unrelated Karpenter disruption budget (cluster-level node-scheduling primitive — see Karpenter) shares the word "budget" but is a separate concept with no shared configuration surface.
+The unrelated Karpenter disruption budget (a cluster-level node-scheduling primitive; see Karpenter) shares the word "budget" but is a separate concept with no shared configuration surface.